isomerpages/nyp-wpl/_self-check/01-strategy.md

 ---
 layout: leftnav-page-content
-title: Organisation Self-Check for Workplace Learning Component - Strategy
+title: Organisational Self-Assessment
-permalink: /self-check/strategy/
+permalink: /self-assessment/questionnaire/
 breadcrumb: strategy
-collection_name: self-check
+collection_name: self-assessment
 ---

 The Strategy component focuses on implementation of a strategy for workplace learning based on the organisation’s strategic considerations for competency development.